grafana/agent/docs/flow/reference/components/targets.mutate.md

 ## Component health

-The `targets.mutate` component will only be reported as unhealthy when given an invalid configuration.
+`targets.mutate` will only be reported as unhealthy when given an invalid configuration.
 In those cases, exported fields will be kept at their last healthy values.

 ## Debug information